Conservative Success is based on two things: You forgetting their sorry history, and swallowing down these whoppers!

 Consider the American Revolution.
 Conservatives were against it!
 Yes, they were the "Party of No" back then, too.
-Remember that the definition of a conservative is one who wishes to promote, preserve and/or restore traditional "values," hierarchies and institutions.
+Remember that the definition of a conservative is one who wishes to "conserve," promote, preserve and/or restore traditional "values," hierarchies and institutions.
 True to form, in 1776 they wanted no part of breaking away from English tradition and their much-beloved British monarchy.
 They liked being the king's subjects.
 These conservatives were called "Tories", the name still used for the Conservative Party in England.
 Another name for them back then was "the King's Men."
 The British King's Men in America... ah, so telling of their true traitorous nature.
 So conservatives started off on the wrong side of American history, and that's where they've been ever since.

-After the war, many digusted conservatives fled America, heading back to Britain, or to Canada or the Caribbean.
+After the war, many disgusted conservatives fled America, heading back to Britain, or to Canada or the Caribbean.
 Good riddance to them.
-Unfotunately, many southern conservatives skedaddled to Florida, which was then still loyal to the crown, and we would inherit these traitors back in short time.
+Unfortunately, many southern conservatives skedaddled to Florida, which was then still loyal to the crown, and we would inherit these traitors back in short time.
 In 2000 this very snakepit of vipers would derail democracy to steal an American presidential election.

 For years after the Revolution had been won, American conservatives predicted the new republic's demise.
-Steeped in their belief that the common rabble could not govern itself for long without anarchy ensuing, they resisted thinking of themselves as "Americans" at all, and patiently awaited their liberation from such liberality by either Armageddon or the return and revenge of their beloved British overlords.
+Steeped in their key belief that the common rabble could not govern itself for long without anarchy ensuing, they resisted thinking of themselves as "Americans" at all, and patiently awaited their liberation from such liberality by either Armageddon or the return and revenge of their beloved British overlords.

 The conservative loyalists' shaky hopes for liberation from the Brits were finally dashed during the War of 1812, when, sure enough, the English arrived again on American shores but had no intention of taking back their former colonies.
 No, this time they went burning and pillaging (including the White House) while inviting slaves to run away and inciting Indians to attack any and all white Americans.
 This, as you can imagine, did not sit well with the conservatives, who, perhaps for the first time, considered themselves American.
 Well, better late than never.